Rothesay New Brunswick waterfront homes along the Kennebecasis River

 Common Inspection Findings in Rothesay

-Because many homes are situated on older, larger lots with mature vegetation, inspections often reveal specific patterns tied to the property characteristics:
+Because many homes are situated on older, larger lots with mature vegetation, inspections often reveal specific patterns tied to the property characteristics.

-Drainage & Culvert Issues
+Drainage and Culvert Issues

-Older areas of town have faced long term drainage challenges that can impact foundations and driveways.
+Older areas of town have faced long-term drainage challenges that can impact foundations and driveways.
 Proper grading assessment is essential.

 Radon Gas Levels